vtquan/vtquan.github.io/_posts/2017-05-30-adding-a-new-page-to-fable-elmish-part-one.md

 ```

 Looking at the changes closely, I add a pattern rule for the NewPage union case I created.
-But where did NewInfo.View.root came from?
-Looking at the code, each pattern rule calls a root function from different module.
+This code is checking the Page that it is getting and depending on the kind of Page, it calls a root function from different module.
 Now remember earlier, the top line of your NewInfo/View.fs was changed to

 ```fsharp